-Hi!
 You found our list of fun Slack games for remote teams.

 Slack games are ways to use the communication platform Slack for fun and remote team bonding.
-For example, tic tac toe, ping pong and hangman.
+For example, you can play tic tac toe, ping pong and hangman.
 The Slack App Directory hosts a wide selection of bots that facilitate games, and you can also launch challenges by typing prompts into Slack channels and threads.
 The purpose of these games is to foster camaraderie among distributed teams.

 This list includes:

-- Slack mini games
+- Slack games for remote teams

-- Slack office games
+- Slack engagement ideas

 Let the games begin!

 From Slack game apps to manual challenges, here is a list of fun games to play on Slack.

 Tic Tac Toe is one of the most popular Slack mini games.
 The Slack tic-tac-toe bot automatically populates the game board within a channel or direct message, and follows traditional rules.